HVAC Training Programs & Certification in Illinois (IL)

 Finally, while there is currently no state license required for HVAC workers in Illinois, local permitting and registration requirements vary:

 • For example, the City of Evanston requires all mechanical contractors (including HVAC workers) to seek a license from the city.
-To qualify, candidates must pass an open book exam on the International Mechanical and Fuel Gas Codes and pay $100.
+To qualify, candidates must pass an open book exam on the International Mechanical and Fuel Gas Codes and pay a fee.
 The Evanston license can be renewed annually.

 • The City of Elgin—notably a top-paying metropolitan region for HVAC professionals in IL—requires its warm air heating contractors to register with the city’s Department of Community Development.
 The qualifying exam takes three to four hours to complete, covering three main areas: duct design, venting and combustion air, and installation parameters.
-The exam costs $100, and for successful applicants, the registration fee is $25 annually.
+The exam requires payment of a non-refundable fee, and for successful applicants pay an annual registration fee.

 Jocelyn Blore